Mastitis refers to the inflammation of the udders.1

 - Intramammary Therapy – Utilize antibiotics using an intramammary infusion into the mammary gland during dry-off.5

-- Vetericyn® Antimicrobial Utility Gel – Use an antimicrobial hydrogel to protect your goats’ udders after milking.
+- Vetericyn® Antimicrobial Utility Gel – Use our Antimicrobial Utility Hydrogel to soothe irritation on your goats’ udders after milking.

 - Foot Infections – Prevent footrot and foot scald, which are associated with mastitis.